meg-gutshall/meg-gutshall.github.io/_posts/2019-03-12-creating_rxeactions.markdown

 ### Corneal

 I used the [`Corneal` gem](https://github.com/thebrianemory/corneal) to build out the skeleton of my project.
-It was so helpful, and no wonder&mdash;it was build by a previous Flatiron student!
+It was so helpful, and no wonder-it was build by a previous Flatiron student!

-## The Build: Models
+## The Build - Models

 ### Migrations